How to Layer Ski Clothing to Stay Warm and Ski in Style

 Women's Ski Jackets

-Like women’s clothing, women’s ski jackets come in many styles.
+Like women's clothing, women's ski jackets come in many styles.
 This means you need to select your ski jacket wisely.
-Remember, the ski jacket’s main duty is to protect you from the elements.
+Remember, the ski jacket's main duty is to protect you from the elements.
 Its secondary duty is to make you look good.
-The jacket fit should be generous versus tight and accommodate the underneath layers.
-A tight-fitting jacket will take away from your ski experience, as you will find it hard to move freely.
+The jacket fit should be generous, not tight, and should accommodate the layers underneath.
+A tight-fitting jacket will detract from your ski experience, as it will make it hard to move freely.
 A longer jacket will protect your derriere from the cold and keep snow out of your pants and up your back if you should fall.
-Longer jackets are also more comfortable while riding the chairlift, adding more insulation between you and the cold chair.womens ski clothing jacket
+Longer jackets are also more comfortable on the chairlift, providing more insulation between you and the cold chair.

-Shorter-waisted ski jackets are popular and will certainly enhance your stylish look; however, if you don’t match these jackets with high-waisted ski pants or, even better, ski bibs, you will find that snow can easily get into your ski pants or up into the back of your ski jacket; especially if you spend much time sliding on your bum.
+Shorter-waisted ski jackets are popular and will undoubtedly enhance your stylish look; however, if you don't match these jackets with high-waisted ski pants or, even better, ski bibs, you will find that snow can easily get into your ski pants or up into the back of your ski jacket, especially if you spend much time sliding on your bum.

-Women’s ski jackets are some variation of a puffer coat, shearling material, or a shell-type coat constructed of a heavy windproof/waterproof material.
+Women's ski jackets are variations of a puffer coat, shearling, or a shell-type coat constructed of a heavy windproof/waterproof material.
 The ski jacket you choose needs to work with your other layers and provide the added resilience to the elements you need.

 Perhaps the best solution for looking stylish is to have a few ski jackets—at least one shell jacket for those extreme days and another for milder weather days.
 If you're a fair-weather skier, you certainly don't need all the extreme ski gear, but it is a good idea to be prepared when you head to the slopes.
 Bring along a few extras like a good hat and some hand warmers.